19/02/2015 12:00 AM

 When cutting or drilling our treated timber products it is essential to apply Jakcure End Grain Preservative to ensure cut timber is not left untreated.
 This will also keep your 25 year Jakcure Guarantee valid.
 Where possible keep any cut sections out of the ground.

 Every garden decking project is different.
 There is no one average size so a rough estimate before planning and measuring your deck is very difficult.
 In my opinion you get what you pay for.
-Jackson’s materials are at the top end of the market and when comparing to other suppliers can seem rather expensive but the quality of product and service offered is definitely worth the price and with the 25 year guarantee you can be assured you will receive a low maintenance but top quality product.
+Jacksons' materials are of the highest quality and when compared to other timber decking supplies the 25 year guarantee showcases the longevity and superiority to other products on the market.

 When planning your deck ensure you space deck boards apart to allow water to drain away easily.
 Brush your deck regularly to keep any debris like leaves and rubbish from building up in drainage spaces.
 Debris can hold moisture and the resulting rotting of the debris can lead to unsightly staining on the boards.
 Move planters, tables and chairs around the deck to allow the deck to dry out under them and to avoid irregular lightening of the boards by the sun.